Organizing a laundry room – 10 expert tips

 Organizing a laundry room

 Our ever-busier lives and the rise in popularity of open-plan living mean it is more important than ever to maintain a sense of calm and order in the home.
 Separate, well-designed utility and laundry rooms are perfect for creating an organized environment; offering a space where laundry can be stored, ironed and aired out of sight and, essentially, kept out of the main kitchen/living areas.
 The key to a well-organized space?
-Excellent laundry room storage ideas; and this is where to start.
+Excellent laundry room storage ideas and things to get rid of from a laundry room right now.
+This is where to start.

 1. Plan laundry room organization at design stage